 Looking for more gluten-free resources?
 This Everything Gluten Free page is a library of everything gluten free we’ve worked on.

 To me this recipe just tastes like fall.
-Because squash is in season is incredibly inexpensive to make, you’ll want to put this Simple Butternut Squash recipe in your regular menu rotation.
+Because squash is in season is incredibly inexpensive, you’ll want to put this Simple Butternut Squash recipe in your regular menu rotation.

 Simple Butternut Squash Soup

-- 2 Cups of Milk (I use rice due to intolerance)
+- 2 Cups Milk any kind; I use rice due to intolerance

 - 1/2 Teaspoon Pepper